-"Z" Icon (F1): Places the Notebook PC in suspend mode (either Save-to-RAM or Save-to-Disk depending on sleep button setting in power management setup).

-Radio Tower Icon (F2): Wireless Models Only: Toggles the internal wireless LAN and Bluetooth ON and OFF.
-When enabled, the wireless LAN LED will light.
-Windows software settings are necessary to use the wireless LAN or Bluetooth.

-Filled Sun Icon (F5):

-Decreases the display brightness

-Open Sun Icon (F6):

-Increases the display brightness

-LCD Icon (F7): Toggles the display panel ON and OFF.
-This also stretches your screen area (on certain models) to fill the entire display when using low resolution modes.

-LCD/Monitor Icons (F8): Toggles between: Notebook PC LCD -> External Monitor -> Television.
+Fn F1 Z Suspend (F1): Places the Notebook PC in suspend mode (either Save-to-RAM or Save-to-Disk depending on sleep button setting in power management setup).
+Fn F2 Wireless LAN (F2) Toggles the Wireless LAN ON and OFF.
+Fn F5 Filled Sun Icon (F5): Decreases the display brightness Fn F6 \$ Open Sun Icon (F6): Increases the display brightness Fn F7 LCD Icon (F7): Toggles the display panel ON and OFF.
+This also stretches your screen area to fill the entire display when using low resolution modes.
+Fn F8 / LCD/Monitor/TV Icons (F8): Toggles between the Notebook PC's LCD display and an external monitor in this series: Notebook PC LCD -> External Monitor -> TV-> Both.
 (This function does not work in 256 Colors, select High Color in Display Property Settings.)
-IMPORTANT: It is necessary to connect an external monitor or television before booting up the Notebook PC for this function to work properly.

-Speaker Icons (F10):

-Toggles the speakers ON and OFF (only in Windows OS)

-Down Speaker Icon (F11):

-Decreases the speaker volume (only in Windows OS)

-Up Speaker Icon (F12):

-Increases the speaker volume (only in Windows OS)

-Num Lk (Ins): Toggles the numeric keypad (number lock) ON and OFF.
+Fn F10 ()))/4 Speaker Icons (F10): Toggles the speakers ON and OFF (only in Windows OS) Fn F11 VII() Down Speaker Icon (F11): Decreases the speaker volume (only in Windows OS) Fn F12 AI ())) Up Speaker Icon (F12): Increases the speaker volume (only in Windows OS) Fn Nur ns mLK Num Lk (Ins) : Toggles the numeric keypad (number lock) ON and OFF.
 Allows you to use a larger portion of the keyboard for number entering.

-Scr Lk (Del): Toggles the "Scroll Lock" ON and OFF.
+Del crLK Scr Lk (Del): Toggles the "Scroll Lock" ON and OFF.
 Allows you to use a larger portion of the keyboard for cell navigation.